-One common approach during the temporary A\$0 thresholds of 2020 was to transfer the Australian business to an entity that is already deemed to hold an interest in it, or to an Australian buyer; close the global transaction, and then seek FIRB approval for the original owner (i.e., the target in the global transaction) to reacquire the business.
-Although this approach has continued, it is generally only feasible when the Australian business is small and non-sensitive - with the thresholds having returned to normal, there is less need to undertake these measures.
+One common approach during the temporary A\$0 thresholds of 2020 was to transfer the Australian business to an Australian buyer or an entity that is already deemed to hold an interest in the business, then close the global transaction and seek FIRB approval for the original owner (i.e., the target of the global transaction) to reacquire the business.
+Although this approach has continued, it is generally only feasible when the Australian business is small and nonsensitive, and as the thresholds having returned to normal, there is less need to undertake these measures.